VerifyTests/DiffEngine/readme.source.md

 ## File type detection

-DiffEngine use [EmptyFiles](https://github.com/SimonCropp/EmptyFiles) to determineif a given file or extension is a binary or text.
+DiffEngine use [EmptyFiles](https://github.com/SimonCropp/EmptyFiles) to determine if a given file or extension is a binary or text.

+## BuildServerDetector

+`BuildServerDetector.Detected` returns true if the current code is running on a build/CI server.

 ## Security contact information

-To report a security vulnerability, use the [Tidelift security contact](https://tidelift.com/security).Tidelift will coordinate the fix and disclosure.
+To report a security vulnerability, use the [Tidelift security contact](https://tidelift.com/security).
+Tidelift will coordinate the fix and disclosure.

 ## Icon